Skip to main content

 How can I get assistance with my application?

-Our staff are available to assist you in understanding the purpose of the grant, application requirements and submitting your application.
-Creative Australia staff can assist over email, phone and video calls.
+Creative Australia staff are available to assist you in understanding the purpose of the grant, application requirements and submitting your application.
+Our staff can assist over email, phone and video calls.
 We cannot review application drafts.
 Additional support can be discussed where needed.
+We kindly ask that you contact our team directly for assistance rather than reaching out to the Site.

 Do I need an ABN to apply for a grant?